-Chandler will Soon Be New Home To Phoenix Rising FC
+Chandler will be New Home To Phoenix Rising FC

 Chandler residents will soon be just a stone’s throw away from the new home of Arizona’s highest-level professional soccer team.
 Phoenix Rising FC has recently announced plans to relocate its stadium and professional training facilities from south Scottsdale to Wild Horse Pass within the Gila River Indian Community.
 “The move will immediately increase seating capacity at the stadium, improve VIP luxury suites, speed entry and exit from the stadium complex, and add additional training fields” announced the team.

 Located just south of Gila River Hotels & Casinos - Wild Horse Pass near the junction of the I-10 and 202 south freeways, the new stadium complex will feature multiple paved roads for quick entry and exit, a paved VIP parking lot, and permanent bathrooms for fans.
 It’s anticipated that the new training facility and stadium will be completed before the start of the 2021 USL Championship season projected to begin on or around May 1st.
 “The Gila River Indian Community has a history of successful partnerships with many professional and collegiate sports teams in the Valley,” said Gila River Indian Community Governor Stephen Lewis.
 “We are very much looking forward to having Phoenix Rising be the first to play its games within our community.”